Kerala Pradesh Congress Committee

-Kerala Pradesh Congress Committee is the state unit of the Indian National Congress in Kerala.
-The Indian National Congress currently leads the United Democratic Front alliance, the Opposition in the Kerala Legislative Assembly.
+Kerala Pradesh Congress Committee is the Kerala state unit of the Indian National Congress.
+It is responsible for organizing and coordinating the party's activities and campaigns within the state, as well as selecting candidates for local, state, and national elections.
+The INC currently leads the UDF alliance, the Opposition in the Kerala Legislative Assembly.

-Kerala Pradesh Congress Committee was first convened in 1921 at Ottapalam in northern Kerala (in the presence of the A. I. C. C. president T. Prakasam).
+Kerala Pradesh Congress Committee was first convened in 1921 at Ottapalam in northern Kerala (in the presence of the T. Prakasam).